haydenbr/meetup-recording/obs-configuration.md

 	<img src="./images/toolbar-profile-import.png" />
 </div>

-In the dialog that appears, select the `obs/RVAJavaScript`, wherever you have this repo cloned on your computer.
+In the dialog that appears, select the `obs/MeetupProfile` from the root of this repository.

 <div style="width: 400px;">
 	<img src="./images/profile-import-dialog.png" />
 </div>

 Note that in the case of importing a profile, you're selecting a directory, not a config file.
 So select that folder, click Open, and it's imported.
-You could have multiple profiles so make sure that the RVAJavaScript profile is selected after importing it.
+You could have multiple profiles so make sure that the MeetupProfile profile is selected after importing it.

 <div style="width: 400px;">
 	<img src="./images/select-profile.png" />